odys-z/antson/README.md

 of json data to Java object needing user implementing business handlers, one problem a time.

 Antson is trying to go further.
-Users only needing to define their business gramma - the application business data defined in java type, then send packages back and forth with the help of Antson API, consuming the data object like normal Java objects, and only take care of it's business processing.
+Users only needing to define their business gramma - the application business data defined in strictly typed language like java or c#, then send packages back and forth with the help of Antson API, consuming the data objects like normal structured objects, and only take care of it's business processing.

 # Why no stream mode?